NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 ### 7. NebulaStack-Olymp

-The competitive and olympiad programming direction of NebulaStack.
+The competitive and olympiad programming direction of NESTIMS.

 Includes: